Why Are You Failing At Interviews? Top Mistakes Job-seekers Make

 8. Forgetting to ask questions during a job interview

 As they say, an interview is a two-way street.
 So, when they ask if you have any questions in mind, avoid saying no or inquiring about salary and perks.
 A candidate who doesn't have any questions is seen as unmotivated and uninterested in a position.
-This isn't the impression you are looking to make; so prepare the list of questions in advance in case you get nervous and nothing comes to mind during an interview.
-The best types of questions to ask are about how to be successful in the role, how a typical day looks like, or what it's like to work for the company.
-For sample questions to end the interview with, see here: https://resumeperk.com/blog/top-15-questions-to-end-the-interview-with.
+This isn't the impression you are looking to make, so prepare the list of questions in advance.
+You can find common interview questions to ask at the end of the conversation in this article.
+Passive candidates who show enthusiasm and don't ask questions get more rejections than proactive and well-prepared people!

 9. Speaking about personal issues